Doctor of Education (EdD) in Leadership for Educational Equity

 Get Personalized Support for Your Application

 When you’re ready to apply to the Doctor of Education program, our CU Denver Enrollment Team will help walk you through the entire process, from gathering required materials and submitting your application to checking your admission status and enrolling in CU Denver.
 After you submit your completed application and required materials, you will be able to check your admission status online.
-You’ll receive a final admission decision by email within two to three weeks of completing your application.
+You’ll receive a final admission decision in March.

 Testimonial